apereo/cas-management/docs/cas-mgmt-documentation/installation/Installing-ServicesMgmt-Webapp.md

 The "text" line of the "accept" message should contain "{0}" parameter to display the id of the submit.

-The "text" line of the "reject" message should contain "{0}" parameter to display the id of the submit and a "{1}" paramter to display the reason for rejection supplied by the administrator.
+The "text" line of the "reject" message should contain "{0}" parameter to display the id of the submit and a "{1}" parameter to display the reason for rejection supplied by the administrator.

 In order for an email to be sent to the submitting user, you will need to ensure that "email" is released as an attribute by CAS when logging into the webapp.